 The second consideration when it comes to understanding performance for the Programmatic Direct Mail channel is that, while it may share its final format (a piece of physical marketing mail) with Traditional Direct Mail, everything prior is completely different.

 Marketers that rely on Traditional Direct Mail are used to sending a large volume of marketing mail at the lowest possible cost-per-piece (CPP) in order to meet performance goals.
-And while these campaigns can be informed by very complex data models, these models are built around offline data; a manual process that requires multiple vendors.
-As a result, the lead time for these campaigns tends to be very long and doesn’t allow for marketers to be as flexible or nimble as they might be when using digital channels.
+And while these campaigns can be informed by very complex data models, these models are built around offline data.
+This is a manual process that requires multiple vendors.
+As a result, lead time for these campaigns tends to be very long.
+That doesn’t allow for marketers to be as flexible or nimble as they might be when using digital channels.

 Programmatic Direct Mail, on the other hand, uses machine learning algorithms informed by online intent signals to ensure only the consumers with the highest conversion potential will receive a piece of marketing mail.
 So instead of sending your offer to a wide range of consumers in the hopes that a certain percentage will convert, you only send to that percentage.
 The average CPP might be higher, sure, but the performance should greatly outpace the initial investment and will only increase in efficiency as it continues to learn and scale.
 In this way, PDM behaves more like your Search or Social performance campaigns than Traditional Direct Mail – only without the wild swings in pricing.
 This laser-focused approach helps brands to optimize their marketing costs, resulting in higher performance and ROAS.